Dooly the Little Dinosaur: History

-Dooly the Little Dinosaur was first created when its creator Soo-Jung Kim issued the manhwa (comics in Korean) under the comic book named Bo-Mool Sum (Treasure Island).
+Dooly the Little Dinosaur was first serialized by its creator Soo-Jung Kim in the monthly manhwa (Korean comics) magazine Bo-Mool Sum (Treasure Island).
 It was first shown in the first week of April 1983, and ended about ten years later.

 There is a spin-off of the manhwa, A Sad Homage to Dinosaur Dooly, Choi Kyu-seok published.

-Controversies

-When Dooly was first created as a TV animation, it received a lot of criticism from South Korean Catholics, South Korean citizens, and the government, reasons cited included the fact that the animation was a bit violent, which was suppressed by the South Korean government, and the adult general public was angered due to its character's attitude of disrespect towards elders, but generally speaking, the younger generation has fond memories of this series and find that the violence is actually a quite realistic portrayal of family dynamics in contemporary South Korea.
+When Dooly was first created as a TV animation, it was criticized by some South Korean Catholics, citizens, and the government.
+Reasons cited included the fact that the animation was relatively violent, which was suppressed by the South Korean government, and the adult general public was angered due to its character's attitude of disrespect towards elders, but generally speaking, the younger generation has fond memories of this series and find that the violence is actually a quite realistic portrayal of family dynamics in contemporary South Korea.

 The character "Michol" has also received criticism in more recent years due to the character's appearance being likened to blackface.
 It had started when SNL Korea and the K-pop band Apink did a skit based on Dooly's Ramen Song, which prominently feature Michol, portrayed by Bomi.
 It had received massive controversy, but it was also defended due to the belief of her just attempting cosplay.